Our View of Reading

 Children are provided with opportunities to read out loud across the school year.
 For example, sharing a reading in a school Mass, reading an excellent piece of work in ‘Good Work Assembly’, and pairing with younger children to read stories in small groups.
 Several classes’ targets also require children to learn a poem to recite aloud.

-St. Peter’s is currently at an exciting stage in our reading journey as we are almost ready to open our new school library.
+St. Peter’s is currently at an exciting stage in our reading journey as we have recently opened our new school library.
 This will be filled with a wide range of fiction, non-fiction and poetry books for all ages and children will be encouraged to come and enjoy the space each week.

 Children are taught how to check-out books independently using the school library system.
 Four children from Year 6 are chosen each year to be librarians and they assist with keeping the library in full working order.
 They also generate ideas about how to ensure the library is an exciting and welcoming place for children to visit.